Updated on: October 1, 2024

 Bottom Line:

 LastPass offers one of the best free Android password managers around — it provides unlimited password storage on unlimited mobile or desktop devices, along with password auditing, 2FA compatibility, and multiple account recovery options.
+However, the cross-platform limitation of the free plan will be a drawback for some users.
 Upgrading to LastPass Premium gets you biometric logins, emergency access, and password sharing between multiple users for a good price.
 Both LastPass Premium and LastPass Families come with a 30-day free trial.

 Read the full LastPass review here >